-The following Financial Services guidance note Produced in partnership with Herbert Smith Freehills LLP of John Corrie, Ben Goodman, Dan Eziefula and Ceri Morgan provides comprehensive and up to date legal information covering:
+The following Financial Services practice note produced in partnership with John Corrie of Herbert Smith Freehills, Ben Goodman of Herbert Smith Freehills, Dan Eziefula of Herbert Smith Freehills and Ceri Morgan of Herbert Smith Freehills provides comprehensive and up to date legal information covering:

 Since 2015, the courts have grappled with the claimant argument that financial institutions owe duties of care in tort directly to their customers in connection with their conduct of the past business review of interest rate hedging product sales announced by the Financial Conduct Authority (FCA) (then Financial Services Authority (FSA)) in 2012 (the ‘Review’).
 A number of contradictory High Court decisions followed.